 How to Use the K575

 Another day; another pod machine!
-Will we never tire of the convenience these machines bring into our lives?
+Will we never tire of the convenience these coffee makers bring into our lives as coffee drinkers?

 With the K575, we have, what the company calls, ‘The Ultimate Keurig Brewer’.
 Featuring the new 2.0 brew system, the K575 refines and, in some ways, enhances the pod experience even further.
-It includes an impressively large color touch screen (you can even choose background wallpaper!), a larger 80oz water tank, and impressive brew functionality.
+It includes an impressively large color touch screen (you can even choose background wallpaper!), a larger 80oz water reservoir, and impressive brew functionality.
 This means that while you can enjoy a single cup, you can also brew a range of other size beverages, all the way up to the 30oz carafe.
 Note that a compatible carafe is not supplied with the machine and needs to be purchased separately.
 The K575 features a sensor to detect when a correct Keurig Carafe is in place.

-If you are new to the world of the pod coffee maker, you may not know that you can now buy coffee capsules that contain mug and carafe-size servings of coffee.
-Simply insert the desired pod, ensure the water tank is topped up and brew multiple cups with the touch of a button, as easily as a single serving.
+If you are new to the world of the pod coffee maker, you may not know that you can now buy coffee capsules that contain mug and carafe-size servings of delicious coffee.
+Simply insert the desired pod, ensure the water reservoir is topped up and brew multiple cups with the touch of a button, as easily as a single serving.
 The quality of the coffee produced by the K575 is fine if you like pod coffee.
-There is no milk steaming/frothing option built-in to the machine.
+There is no milk steaming/frothing option built-in to the coffee brewer.

-If you prefer to have more control over the brewing process, the K575 offers the choice of 5 temperature settings, strength control, and also a separate setting for specialty beverages (such as hot cocoa, chai, and mocha).
+If you prefer to have more control over the brewing process, the K575 offers the choice of 5 temperature settings, strength control, and also a separate setting for specialty beverages (such as hot cocoa, chai, and mocha) and great tasting.